Armenia: Six things you may not know

 Even though it is in Turkey...

-The snow-capped mountain (3,611m; 11,847ft) dominates the horizon in the Armenian capital, Yerevan, and is named in the Bible as the place Noah's Ark grounded after the flood.
+The snow-capped mountain (5,165m; 16,945ft) dominates the horizon in the Armenian capital, Yerevan, and is named in the Bible as the place Noah's Ark grounded after the flood.

 3. It is one of the earliest Christian civilisations